Chan Ka-yee: Background

-Chan was born on January 11, 1947 in Hong Kong.
-In 1971, he joined the first TVB Artist Training Class and entered the industry.
-His contemporaries included Kwok Fung, Chong Man-ching, Ko Miu-sze, So Hang-shuen, Kam Kwok-leung and others.
+In 1971, she joined the first TVB Artist Training Class and entered the industry.
+Her contemporaries included Kwok Fung, Chong Man-ching, Ko Miu-sze, So Hang-shuen, Kam Kwok-leung and others.
 She has performed in many TV series and hosted dramas in the 1970s and 1980s, such as "Little Women (TV series)", "A House Is Not A Home (1977 TV series)", "The Shell Game", "Twin Sisters", etc. After getting married in the 1990s, she retired from the entertainment industry.
 She returned to Hong Kong TVB in the 2000s to film dramas such as War And Beauty and Life Art, until she retired after leaving TVB at the end of 2008 when her contract expired.
 The 2009 drama "Just Love II" was her last TV series.